A Look at Some Notable MLB Players on New Teams in 2022

 Notable MLB players on new teams in 2022 originally appeared on NBC Sports Boston

-Opening Day for the 2022 Major League Baseball season is almost here.
+Opening Day for the 2022 Major League Baseball season may have been a week late, but finally arrived, giving fanbases a first look at some new faces on the field.

 The conclusion of a 99-day lockout led to a hectic offseason where numerous players ended up in a new city, whether that happened via trade or free agency.